Nuno-Ferreira/Nuno-Ferreira/README.md

 ## I'm Nuno Ferreira

-I am a 3rd year Robotics student that is trying to break into tech as a Software Developer.
-I will be posting projects that I am currently working on, either university ones or subjects that I am learning on my own time.
+I am a Software Engineer with a degree in Robotics and I'm looking to specialise in **Python**.
+I will be creating personal projects, improving my current website hosted on GitHub and creating projects that match my interests.
+I'm looking to learn about C++ more in-depth and also how I can integrate C/C++ into Python to increase its performance, especially for computing heavy tasks.

 ### Currently Learning

- - **Python**, I will be using a lot of Python for university assignments which will be covering the topics of Computer Vision and Machine Learning.
+ - **Python**
+ - **Django**
- - **Machine Learning**
+ - **React**
  - **SQL**

 ### Currently working on

- - [ ] Currency converter
- - [ ] Recipe bot
+ - [ ] File Renaming App
- - [ ] Recognise UNO cards
+ - [ ] Project involving using the Formula 1 API

 ### Looking to collaborate on

-- Mainly **Python** but I am open to learning new languages and helping and collaborating with anyone.
+- Mainly **Python** and **JavaScript** but I am open to learning new languages, helping and collaborating with anyone.

 ### Tech stack

  - Python
- - HTML5
- - CSS3
  - JavaScript
+ - React
+ - Django REST framework
+ - Pytest
+ - Pandas
+ - Matplotlib
+ - Celery
+ - AWS
+ - HTML
+ - CSS
+ - C++

 ### Tools

  - VSCode
  - Git
+ - GitHub
+ - Linux (WSL)

 <!-- add images-->